ten-protocol/go-ten/design/fast_finality.md

 * How should the counter in batch headers increase?
 Should it increase once per L1 block, or once per batch?
 * How do we recover from a malicious sequencer, post a successful challenge?
 Is it sufficient for validators to just wait for a successful rollup to be produced?
 Is there some unpicking or cleanup that needs to be done?
 * How do we prevent deposits from the L1 having to wait the full rollup duration to land on the L2?
+Do we include the withdrawals instructions in the batch header?

 ## Appendices